orionrobots/orionrobots.github.io/_posts/_posts/2020-04-21-the-roof-rack.md

 something Lego compatible with the Technic system would be easier and give me far more flexibility.
 It means I can consider Lego for building more complex mechanisms and interfacing them with my robots.
 Mixed mode.

 I designed and made an adaptor for Lego Technic Pins that bolts to the top of my lunch box.
+I printed this on my Flashforge Finder 3D Printer.
 I nicknamed this part The Roof rack.
 And it works a treat.

 See the video below for more detail.